juanjfndz/Python_Examples/2. Binary_Gravity/README.md

 ## Jupyter Notebook

-The `simple_pendulum_3d.ipynb` notebook provides a detailed explanation of the mathematics behind the simulation, as well as an example of how to use the code to simulate different initial conditions.
+The .ipynb notebook provides a detailed explanation of the mathematics behind the simulation, as well as an example of how to use the code to simulate different initial conditions.

 To run the notebook, you will need to have Jupyter Notebook installed.
 If you don't already have it installed, you can install it by running the following command in your terminal: